cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 All operations that do not interact with the Mindustry World are supported.
 Operations which do interact with the Mindustry World are handled as described here:

-* Printing to the text buffer is fully supported and the text produced by the program is displayed when the execution ends.
+* Printing to the text buffer is fully supported, and the text produced by the program is displayed when the execution ends.
   * The size of the text buffer is limited to 10,000 characters.
   * The `format` instruction is fully supported.
 Only text produced since the last `printflush` instructions is available for formatting.
   * When the contents of the text buffer encountered at the `printflush` instruction is the same as the content encountered at the previous `printflush` instruction, the text isn't written to the text buffer again, just the number of the text block repetitions is printed.